icons8/lunacy-docs/docs/autolayout.md

 - Entering the values in the **Spacing** fields.
 - Dragging the values in the fields up or down.
+- Selecting the field and moving the mouse wheel (additionally hold down `Shift` to change the values in 10px increments).
+- Selecting the field and using the arrow keys.

 <video autoplay="" muted="" loop="" playsinline="" width="auto" poster="/public/autolayout_spacing.png" height="auto"><source src="/public/autolayout_spacing.mp4" type="video/mp4"></video>